 The bottled water industry is controlled by a hand full of gigantic corporations.
 These include Nestle, Coke, and Pepsi.
-These companies have come up some very appealing names for their bottled water products.
+These companies have come up with some very appealing names for their bottled water products.
 They have also developed highly effective advertising campaigns that have taught us to believe that their product is far superior to municipal water sources.

 Why did they spend huge amounts of money to promote their products?
 They did it because bottled water has up to a 1,000 percent markup.
 Based on that, I would imagine that it could easily be their most profitable product.

 Do they provide a far superior product like their advertisements suggest?
 The test results from some sources say no. There are studies that have found toxic substances in some of the most respected bottled water brands.
 How could this be possible?
 Here’s the rub.

 Bottled water companies have no testing requirements imposed by any U.S. government agency.
 None!
 They are left to do their own testing as they deem necessary.
 However, city municipal water facilities are highly regulated by the U.S. government and are required to test their water many times a day!
 And it must meet minimum standards established by the government.

 Based on this, the water you get from your tap might be as good or better than many bottled water products.
-Put it through a home water filtration system of some kind and you might surpass many of the bottled water products in purity and taste!
+Put it through a home water filtration system of some kind and you might surpass many bottled water products in purity and taste!